telefonicaid/fiware-orion/doc/manuals/orion-api.md

 * `unit`: `"celsius"`
 * `avg`: `25.4`

-and Context Broker receives a request like this:
+and Orion receives a request like this:

 ```
 PUT /v2/entities/E/attrs/temperature